 Welcome back to our Real Life Recovery series.
-In our second installment, we’re addressing a commonly asked question about our most popular procedure at LJCSC: breast augmentation.
+In our second installment, we’re addressing a commonly asked question about our most popular procedure at LJC: breast augmentation.

 You’ve decided to take the plunge and have breast augmentation.
 No doubt you’re excited about enjoying life with your new look!
 But before you schedule that marathon day of shopping with the “girls,” you need to concentrate on your recovery first.

 This means preparing for several days of rest and relaxation, including plenty of fun magazines, a few good movies, and someone to be your after-augmentation designated driver.